-🔷 ➤EB-4 visa availability is required for new approvals, and this factor plays a critical role in every case.
+🔷 ➤ For youth with SIJ, the path to permanent residency falls under the EB-4 category.
+EB-4 visa availability is required for new deferred action approvals, and this factor plays a critical role in every case.
 This change means SIJ youth can no longer rely on deferred action and work permits simply because immigrant visas are backlogged.
 Deferred action and Employment Authorization Documents (EADs) granted before June 6, 2025, generally remain valid until expiration (unless revoked).

 🔷 ➤ Kennedy Law monitors these changes closely and provides guidance so SIJ applicants are prepared to act at the right time.